pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 ## Activity 3, part 2: Add checks to the `format_date` function

-The code below creates a `pd.DataFrame` with the first 15 publications in the JOSS sample `data.json` file.
+The code below creates a {class}`pandas.DataFrame` with the first 15 publications in the JOSS sample `data.json` file.
 This is the first of 3 files you must process in your workflow.

-Your first task is to process and format the `published_date` column in the data to make it a `pandas.datetime` object.
-Having a date in a `datetime` format will allow you to do time-related analysis on your data, such as counting publications by month and year!
+Your first task is to process and format the `published_date` column in the data to make it a {class}`pandas.Timestamp` object.
+Having a date in a `datetime` format like {class}`pandas.Timestamp` or {class}`datetime.datetime` will allow you to do time-related analysis on your data, such as counting publications by month and year!
 The expected CrossRef published date should be:

 ```json
 "published": {